Squaw Lake, Minnesota: History

 The Squaw Lake area was inhabited by Ojibwe people prior to the arrival of European colonizers.
 The land was set aside for the Leech Lake Band of Ojibwe in 19th century treaties as part of the Leech Lake Indian Reservation.
 Early on it was a hub for fur traders and loggers.
 It was later the site of a Great Northern Railway station.
 A post office was established there by 1923 and it was incorporated as a village in 1940.

 The lake located to the east of the town was renamed from Squaw Lake to Nature's Lake in 1995 by the Minnesota Legislature following a campaign led by students from Cass Lake-Bena High School.
-The term "squaw" is an ethnic and sexual slur.
+The term "squaw" is an sexually charged ethnic slur.
 The Leech Lake Name Change Committee attempted to introduce a referendum on changing the town's name in November 2000, but did not have enough valid signatures for its petition.